twiddlingbits/twr-wasm/docs/gettingstarted/parameters.md

 <h2>Passing ArrayBuffers from JavaScript to C/C++ WebAssembly</h2>

 twr-wasm provides helper functions to pass ArrayBuffers to and from C/C++.
-The technique here is similar to that used for structs, with the following differences:
+The technique here is similar to that used for a `struct`, with the following differences:

-   - `ArrayBuffers` have entries of all the same length, so no special struct entry math is needed.
+   - `ArrayBuffers` have entries of all the same length, so no special `struct` entry math is needed.
-   - When an `ArrayBuffer` is passed to a function, the function receives a pointer to the `malloc`'d memory.
+   - When an `ArrayBuffer` is passed to a function, the function receives a pointer to the `malloc` memory.
 If the length is not known by the function, the length needs to be passed as a separate parameter.
    - When the C function returns, any modifications made to the memory are reflected back into the `ArrayBuffer`.

 Here is an example: